donbing/Bitbot/docs/config_options.md

  - `down`: comma separated list of `down` comments, will be chosen from randomly.

 ## `[first_run]`
- - `enabled`: tracks displaying the intro pages the first time that bitbot runs.
+ - `enabled`: tracks displaying the intro pages the first time that Bitbot runs.